liferay/liferay-docs/discover/portal/articles/120-search/06-search-configuration.markdown

 This entry contains only one property:

-`indexingBatchSizes`: Use this property to set the number of documents indexed per batch for model types that support batch indexing.
-Defaults to `com.liferay.journal.model.JournalArticle=10000`.
+`indexingBatchSizes`: Set the number of documents indexed per batch for model types that support batch indexing---defaults to `com.liferay.journal.model.JournalArticle=10000`.
 For models with large documents, decreasing this value may improve stability when executing a full re-index.

 Configuration file: `com.liferay.portal.search.configuration.ReindexConfiguration.config`